 Alternatively you can read more about it here.

 It had garnered a lot of mixed reactions towards the campaign because of their use of Influencers.
 The general public started questioning the targetted effectiveness of the campaign.
-To add on, the images that these Influencers posted were mostly irrelevant to the topic that they were supposedly promoting and some of these posts actually mistaken them as “Singapore Government of Finance”.

 Alternatively you can read more about it here.